Holger Badstuber: Youth career, reserve team, and first team debut

 From 2002 to 2007, Badstuber progressed through the youth setup at Bayern Munich.
 He played for Bayern's reserve team before signing professional terms in July 2009.
 He had scored four goals in 23 appearances in the Regionalliga Süd during the 2007–08 season and three goals in 32 appearances in the 3.
 Liga during the 2008–09 season.
-Badstuber, along with teammate Thomas Müller, having been an unused substitute in a number of first-team matches in the 2008–09 season.
-He made his debut in the first league game of the 2009–10 season, against 1899 Hoffenheim and has been a regular in defence.
+Badstuber, along with teammate Thomas Müller, was an unused substitute in a number of first-team matches in the 2008–09 season.
+He made his debut in the first league game of the 2009–10 season, against 1899 Hoffenheim and was a regular in defense.
 He scored his first senior goal, a powerful free kick, against Borussia Mönchengladbach on 4 December 2009.
-A centre-back by trade, he has been playing out of position at left back.
+A centre-back by trade, he played out of position at left back.
 The youngster impressed in his first season, and started all league games in the 2009–10 domestic campaign.

 On 4 February 2010, Bayern Munich announced that Badstuber had signed a new contract that would keep him at the club until 2014.
 He finished the 2009–10 season with a goal in 49 appearances.